bbazaglia/bbazaglia/README.md

 ### 🌱 Learning and Growing

-I'm fluent in C and C++, but I also explore Node.js, TypeScript, Python, and sometimes (why not?)
-Java.

-I enjoy diving into different technologies and seeing where they take me.
+My main stacks are C, C++ and TypeScript, but I enjoy diving into different technologies and see where they take me.

 ### 🎯 Side Venture